Table of Contents

 Freon Leaks Bottom Line

-Freon has a distinct smell with a sweet note to it that many people describe as smelling like chloroform.
+Freon has a distinctive smell with a sweet note to it that many people describe as smelling like chloroform.
 The specific smell of freon gas makes it easy to smell a freon leak.
 If you notice an unfamiliar smell close to your AC unit or refrigerator, you should inspect it for a freon leak.

 Yes, a freon leak in your home is dangerous, especially if it’s been around for a while and the gas has accumulated in larger quantities.
 Typically, most households won’t have enough freon in their interior to pose significant health risks, but there are exceptions.
 For example, if you leave your home for a few weeks and keep all doors and windows closed during that time, freon could accumulate in quantities large enough to cause problems.
 You might also get freon poisoning from your air conditioner if it's leaking freon gas and you leave it running in a small, unventilated room for an extended period of time.